SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

 possible name collisions or ambiguities.

 **[R]** Use of a descriptive control variable is **required** in any loop longer than five lines.
+Descriptive names do not need to be long: in a known formula, `V` and `R` are proper variable names for a voltage and a resistance if unambiguous in the scope, although caution should be taken when using `i` as a real number because of the tradition of `i` being an integral index.

-**[D]** Declaration of identifiers starting with an underscore is **discouraged** (even to denote private class members);
+**[D]** Declaration of identifiers starting with an underscore is **discouraged** (even to denote private class members).

 **[F]** declaration of identifiers starting with two or more underscores (e.g. `__i`) is **forbidden**.